 Currently, the average cost to install a TPO membrane is $5.5-6 per sq. ft.
 Out of all flat roofing materials, TPO roofing is considered to be one of the longest lasting and durable options.

 Your total TPO roof installation cost will depend on a number of factors, such as: roof size and complexity, membrane thickness, insulation quality, and labor charges.

-Use the calculator below to quickly estimate your flat roof replacement cost using a TPO roofing membrane.
+Use the calculator below to quickly estimate your TPO membrane roof cost.

 See Costs in Your Area!